-When it comes to performing a banana flip, players with a penhold grip may find it more difficult than those with a shakehand grip.
+When performing a banana flip, players with a penhold grip may find it more difficult than those with a shakehand grip.
 But, these table tennis players more often execute the strawberry flick.
 After that, they are ready to block the balls and make the opponent’s mistake.

-The boomerang flick is very dangerous when it is performing correctly.
-Every one of these strokes should be done with a proper wrist movement.
+The boomerang flick is very dangerous when it is performed correctly.
+Every one of these strokes should be done with proper wrist movement.

 Today, many players use the banana flip.
 The first one was Petr Korbel.
 You can watch his best backhand stroke below.

 So, there you have it, the backhand banana flip.
-While this table tennis stroke may seem complex at first, you too can be performing this skill like a pro with a bit of practice.
+While this table tennis stroke may seem complex at first, you can also perform this skill like a pro with a bit of practice.